 The Group holds 100% of equity share capital of DHFL Investments Limited (DIL).
 DIL had issued Compulsory Convertible Debentures (CCDs) to Wadhawan Global Capital Private Limited ("WGC").
 Tri-partite agreement dated 31 March 2017 was entered between DIL, DHFL and Wadhawan Global Capital Private Limited (WGC).
 This agreement assigned controlling rights in favor of WGC and accordingly DIL was not considered as a subsidiary.
 The approved Resolution Plan contained prayers inter alia seeking nullification of the Compulsory Convertible Debentures (CCDs) and extinguishment of rights pursuant to these CCDs.
 WGC and a limited liability partnership by the name of TDH Realty LLP have pursued the litigation against the Resolution Plan purportedly as the ultimate beneficiary of the CCDs.
-The matter is still under considered DIL as a subsidiary based on its ability to exercise control over DIL with effect from the implementation date.
+The matter is still under consideration of Hon'ble NCLT.
+Based on the approval of the Resolution Plan by Hon'ble NCLT and merits of these litigations, the Group has considered DIL as a subsidiary based on its ability to exercise control over DIL with effect from the implementation date.